 Apply for Financial Aid Every Year

-It is important to apply for financial aid every year, even if you did not get anything other than loans last year.
-There are subtle factors that can affect eligibility for need-based financial aid.
+It is important to submit a financial aid application every year, even if you did not get anything other than a student loan last year.
+There are subtle factors that can affect eligibility requirements for need-based financial aid.
 These factors can change from one year to the next.
 Congress tinkers with the financial aid formulas periodically.
 If you don’t file the FAFSA every year, you might miss out on financial aid.

-Financial aid is based on financial need, which is the difference between the cost of attendance (COA) and the expected family contribution (EFC).
-Financial need increases when the COA increases and when the EFC decreases.
+Financial aid is based on financial need, which is the difference between the cost of attendance (COA) and the Student Aid Index (SAI).
+Financial need increases when the COA increases and when the SAI decreases.

 Thus, a student who enrolls at a higher-cost college might qualify for some financial aid, while the same student might qualify for no financial aid at a low-cost college, such as an in-state public college.

 Some colleges require students who are applying only for merit aid to file the FAFSA, just to make sure they get any need-based aid for which they are eligible.
-Colleges often use need-based aid to offset part of a merit-based grant.
+Colleges often use need-based aid to offset part of a merit-based grant or scholarship.

 If there is any question as to whether a student might qualify for financial aid, use the college’s net price calculator to get an estimate as to how much gift aid the student might get.

-At Ivy League colleges, half of freshmen and all undergraduate students pay full sticker price, and slightly more than half get no institutional grants.
-Generally, the percentage of undergraduate students paying full sticker price increases with greater selectivity.
-But, among the most selective colleges, fewer undergraduate students pay full sticker price at MIT, Stanford and Princeton.
+At Ivy League colleges, half of the freshmen and all undergraduate students pay the full sticker price, and slightly more than half get no institutional grants.
+Generally, the percentage of undergraduate students paying full sticker prices increases with greater selectivity.
+But, among the most selective colleges, fewer undergraduate students pay the full sticker price at MIT, Stanford, and Princeton.